danielvm-git/binance-trading-robot/README.md

 5. Create a new Pull Request

 ## Version History
+* 0.0.10
+  *  New feature - Colored icons from [CryptoIcons](https://github.com/monzanifabio/cryptoicons) project
+* 0.0.9
+  * Fix on the mechanism to handle simultaneous calls to the webhook
 * 0.0.8
  * New feature - Ability to trade on BTC pairs
 * 0.0.7